 Protein – Every cell is formed from protein: uterus, baby, placenta, blood, bones, amniotic fluid, amniotic sac.
 If you eat enough calories but not enough protein, you are depriving your baby of the protein building blocks needed for a healthy start to life.

 Calories – If you eat enough protein but not enough calories, your body will use the calories from protein to fuel your body.
 Your baby will not get the benefit of those calories.

 Salt – Salt is required for building blood.
 By the end of your pregnancy, you have 50-60% more blood volume than when you are not pregnant.
 Salt is a key component to blood volume expansion which is necessary for a properly nourished baby.
 Without enough salt, osmotic pressure in the veins decreases.
 If this happens, moms blood pressure can rise, and complications ensue.

 KEEPING IT SIMPLE

 One of the first and most important things I have my Bradley Method childbirth students do, is write down everything they ate and drank the day of the first class.
 Many of them discover they did not eat 80 grams of protein.
 Mainly, they just didn’t know that’s what is needed to feed themselves and their baby.
 Doctors don’t talk about nutrition during prenatal visits.
-They know very little about nutrition in pregnancy.
+Doctors know very little about nutrition in pregnancy.

 KEEP A FOOD JOURNAL

-I then assign them to keep track of their food intake for 2-3 days, or more.
+I then assign students to keep track of their food intake for 2-3 days, or more.
 Many moms are surprised about how much their nutrition is lacking.
 Some find it very challenging to eat 80-100 grams of protein, while others are thrilled and more motivated.
 Use this checklist, below, of foods to eat to make sure you’re feeding your body and your baby the nutrition you both require.

 YOUR DAILY MINIMUMS CHECKLIST: